-Written applications are required and any evidence requested by the Council must be provided Discretionary rate relief will only be granted for 12 months and a new application will be required every year.
+Written applications are required, and any evidence requested by the Council must be provided.
+Discretionary rate relief will only be granted for up to 12 months., received between 1 October and 31 March, the relief will only be backdated to the 1 April of the financial year in which the application is received.